Frequently asked questions

 What does the assessment for implementing organisations involve and what are the criteria?

 The German partner must be assessed as an implementing organisation before the application can be submitted.
 The assessment is based on criteria such as non-profit character, legal form and credit worthiness.
-The form and attachments should be sent by email to
+This process should be completed in the FöPro at least four weeks before submitting the actual project application.

 traegerpruefung@engagement-global.de